polychromatic/polychromatic/DEVELOPMENT.md

     ./polychromatic-cli

-While most of the project isn't compiled like conventional software, there are a couple of pieces that do:
+While most of the project isn't compiled like conventional software, there are a couple of pieces that do require assembly:

-    ./scripts/build-styles.sh
     ./scripts/build-locales.sh
     ./scripts/build-man-pages.sh

-Styles are locales are built by `polychromatic-controller-dev` and only need to be performed once, unless there's been code changes.

 ## Building